 Buckle in for a good old road trip!
 By staying closer to home you can take the car rather than forking out for flights.
 This also gives you a whole lot more flexibility if your plans change, and is much more eco-friendly.

-Keeping yourself entertained on holiday doesn’t have to break the bank.
+Holiday expenses can quickly add up if everything you do costs money but keeping yourself entertained on holiday doesn’t have to break the bank.
 Take advantage of any locals’ deals that tourism providers are offering, and also check out the free or low-cost activities in the area.

 Knowing how much you can spend on average per day allows you to make decisions based on what you actually have, rather than whacking it on the credit card to deal with later.
+Set yourself a spending limit per day so that when you find something that you really want to do, you haven’t spent everything on things that you didn’t need.

 Going on a day walk or taking a trip to the beach generally costs nothing at all and can soak up a fair bit of your time!
 Use the opportunity to get out there and enjoy the great outdoors.